mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps.md

 Your default host for MAMP PRO is localhost.
 The files for localhost are initially located in the `/Applications/MAMP/htdocs` folder.
 See the Hosts section for more information on what a host is and how to create additional hosts.

+#### WebStart
+Open the MAMP PRO start page of your local web server.
+Additional information about the MAMP PRO start page is in the ‘Hosts’ section.
+#### Start/Stop
+Starts or stops the Apache and MySQL services of the MAMP PRO server.
+#### Status
+The status display in the upper right corner shows the started services (Apache, MySQL and Dyn.
+DNS).
+#### Revert
+Discards all changes, which have not already been confirmed with ‘Save’.
+#### Save
+Save your changed settings.

+## 3.2 Meaning of Icons